-This image is a close-up of the lumbar spine, showing the vertebrae separated by discs.
-The discs act as shock absorbers between the vertebrae.
+Pictured below is a close-up of the lumbar spine (lower back), showing the individual vertebrae separated by discs.
+These discs function as shock absorbers between your vertebrae.

 See Spinal Discs

-This image shows the annulus fibrosus: the strong, outer portion of the spinal disc.
-As a disc starts to degenerate, this strong outer coating begins to break down.
+The image above pictures the annulus fibrosus, which is the strong, outer portion of the spinal disc.
+As your disc starts to degenerate, this strong outer coating begins to break down.

-As the disc breaks down, it releases proteins (shown here as white specks) that irritate the surrounding nerves and cause inflammation and pain.
+As the inner portion of your disc leaks out, proteins are released (pictured above as white specks) that may irritate the surrounding nerves.
+This in turn can cause inflammation and pain.

-While most people's discs will undergo changes like this over time, not everyone will experience symptoms.
-Symptoms most commonly occur in people between the ages of 30-50.
+As previously stated, most people's discs will undergo degeneration over time, but not everyone will experience symptoms.
+But symptoms are most common in people between the ages of 30 and 50.

-When degenerated discs cannot properly absorb stress, this leads to abnormal movement along the vertebral segment.
-As the back muscles work to stabilize the spine, they may spasm painfully.
-If the disc space collapses enough to compress a nerve root, leg pain, known as radiculopathy, may occur.
+Another possible cause of pain is when your degenerated discs can no longer properly absorb stress.
+This in turn leads to abnormal movement along your vertebral segment.
+As your back muscles work to stabilize your spine, they may spasm painfully.